jeremyschiemann/redact/README.md

 ## Usage

-In it's most basic form, `Redacted` is used like this:
+In its most basic form, `Redacted` is used like this:
 ```rust
 use redact::Redacted;